Futaba Channel: del Function

-In addition, a function was added to all ID-less boards on July 2013 where, upon the number of deletion requests exceeding a certain threshold, the ID of an otherwise anonymous poster is revealed forcibly.
+In addition, a function was added to all ID-less boards in July 2013 where, upon the number of deletion requests exceeding a certain threshold, the ID of an otherwise anonymous poster is revealed forcibly.

 Thread isolation

 On some boards, when the number of reports of a thread surpasses a certain number, they disappear from the normal catalog and become "isolated".
 The isolated threads can then only be accessible through its corresponding URL.
 In the past, the threads were moved to a special board called "isolation" (隔離) where they could be accessed through the site's homepage.